bjnord/coding_practice/advent-2018/day-15/README.md

 Outcome: 39 * 166 = **6474**
 ```

-In the last example above, the lone Elf needs 34 attack power:
+In the fifth (last) summarized example above, the lone Elf needs 34 attack power:

 ```
 #########       #########